hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

 ### TimeSpan Format

 Some arguments for this resource are required in the TimeSpan format which is used to represent a length of time.
-The supported format is documented [here](https://msdn.microsoft.com/en-us/library/se73z7b9(v=vs.110).aspx#Anchor_2)
+The supported format is documented [here](https://docs.microsoft.com/en-us/cli/azure/servicebus/topic/subscription?view=azure-cli-latest#az-servicebus-topic-subscription-update).
+Example value: "P3DT0H0M0.0S" (for 3days)

 ## Attributes Reference